-The use of mobile banking apps is at an all-time high.
+The use of mobile banking apps is at an all-time high in 2023.
 Nearly all banks now provide a way to manage your accounts via an app.
 And there’s a growing number of ’app-only’ or ‘challenger banks’ that have transformed the way we bank on our smartphones.

 Banking apps allow you to conduct all of your banking needs while you’re on the go.
 There’s no need to visit a branch or log in to your online banking via a computer.
 Simply use your bank’s app and you can manage your money at the touch of a button.